tomhodgins/wordpresto/README.md

 $ ./install-wordpress
 ```

-To begin downloading and installing WordPress.
+…to begin downloading and installing WordPress.

 I hope you enjoy this little tool and find it useful,
 Tommy (tomhodgins@gmail.com)